gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 handshake, so it is secure.

 The client can cleanly pass the challenge response with the gRPC client call option `PerRPCCredentials`.
-The Auth server can then grab the `MFAChallengeResponse` from the request metadata, consume/verify the challenge response, and treat the request as MFA verified.
+The Auth server can then grab the `MFAAuthenticateResponse` from the request metadata, consume/verify the challenge response, and treat the request as MFA verified.
 [POC](https://github.com/gravitational/teleport/commit/aa0a8102eccd91cff2851053fba3e1c271bdaa65).